laurio/banks2ledger/README.md

 Feel free to open a pull request if you find a bug, or have a feature you would like to see included.

-There are several unit tests you can run via `lein test`.
+There are several unit tests you can run via `bb test-runner.clj`.
 Make sure they don't break; also, add coverage for any new functionality you might add or regression tests for bugs you might fix.